Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ### Chat bridge

-> Note: a recent `chat` version from cfx-server-data is required to use the Chat bridge.
+> Note: a recent `chat` version from cfx-server-data is required to use the chat bridge.

-The Chat Bridge needs its own Discord Channel, it can be write-able by users, however, do note that messages sent in that Channel will be sent to the FiveM Server!
+The chat bridge needs its own Discord channel, it can be write-able by users, however, do note that messages sent in that channel will be sent to the FiveM server!

 ```
 set ea_botChatBridge "ChannelId"
 ```

-Once the Convar has been configured, Chat Messages sent into the Discord Channel will be sent into the FiveM Server's chat, and vice versa.
+Once the convar has been configured, chat messages sent into the Discord channel will be sent into the FiveM server's chat, and vice versa.